 Aside Posted on Updated on

-Sprint goals are the most important first step in planning any sprint in agile Scrum.
-The scrum team must come up with a set of goals to aspire to during the sprint.
-Without defined goals, the focus will land on simply achievement of completing the stories planned.
+Sprint goals are the most important first step in planning any sprint in Scrum.
+The Scrum team must come up with a set of goals to aspire to during the sprint.
+Without defined goals, the focus will land on simply achievement of completing the stories planned or a number of story points (or sizes of t-shirts or animals, whatever).

-However, having only stories or story points as a sprint goal is quite often a poor way to measure success of a sprint.
-Mature scrum teams operate full-time in inspect & adapt mode.
+Having only stories or story points as a sprint goal is always a poor way to measure the success of a sprint.
+Mature scrum teams operate full-time in inspect & adapt (learning) mode.
 If the team has to make changes to the plan to adapt during a sprint then they must decide whether or not the desired outcome is still attainable.
-If the only measure is stories or story points then the plan is often far too malleable.
-Stories or points will simply be added or eliminated.
-The result is the goal post has been moved.
+If the only measure is stories or story points then the plan is often far too malleable or strict (the extremes).
+Stories or points will simply be added or eliminated at the whim of the PO, the team, or even a manager.
+The result is the goal post has been moved and the purpose of using Scrum will be diminished.

 That method is a great way to always be successful.
 But, it will not hold any water in almost all organizations or endeavors.